netlify/build/README.md

       bar: goodbye
 ```

+Read the docs for [more information on building plugins](https://github.com/netlify/build/blob/master/docs/creating-a-plugin.md)

 ## What can plugins do?

 Plugins can do a-lot and we are excited what the JAMstack community will build!

-Below are some areas where build plugins can help.
+Below are some areas where build plugins can help:

 - Optimizing build speeds & lowing build cost
 - Standardize workflows & developer productivity